Skip to main content

 For more information, see the OpenAPI documentation of the API Mediation Layer in the API Catalog.

-The following request receives a valid JWT token and returns the new valid JWT token.
+The following request receives a valid JWT and returns the new valid JWT.
 As such, the expiration time is reset.

 curl -v -X POST "https://localhost:10080/api/v1/auth/refresh" -d '{"username":"zowe","password":"zowe"}'

-The following output describes the status of the JWT token:
+The following output describes the status of the JWT:

 POST /api/v1/auth/refresh HTTP/1.1